Sexual Assault Training for Rural Law Enforcement Personnel

 One of the primary obstacles in rural law enforcement is the lack of training programs specific to the needs of the rural officer.
 This program's curriculum addresses the unique position of the rural officer by acknowledging the many roles most rural officers play in their area such as: officer, first responder, crime scene technician, and investigator.
 This training provides the information necessary to effectively manage and investigate sexual assault incidents and provide a more victim-centered approach when working with sexual assault victims.

-The management curriculum provides rural law enforcement executives with the knowledge, skills, and resources for establishing a victim-centered response from their agency personnel.
-Executives are also updated on model policy and procedures, interacting with the media, community response teams and evidence collection techniques to ensure executives know what to expect from their investigators.
+The executive curriculum provides rural law enforcement executives with the knowledge, skills, and resources for establishing a victim-centered response from their agency personnel.
+Executives are also updated on model policy and procedures, interacting with the media and community response teams to ensure executives know what to expect from their investigators.

-Topics in both of the curricula are developed by experts in their particular field.
+Topics in all of the curricula are developed by experts in their particular field.

-This online training includes audio narration, videos, photographs and other materials that will actively engage participation.
+The online training courses include audio narration, videos, photographs and other materials that will actively engage participation.
 Scenarios within the course will provide problem-solving activities to reinforce training content.
+To register, click on one of the following courses.